geojupyter/geojupyter.org/.github/meeting-notes-templates/virtual-hackathon.md

 * What do you want to work on today?
 * Add your ideas to the “Hack teams” section below.
 * Add your favorite emoji next to ideas you’re excited about.
 Press the colon (:) key on your keyboard or navigate to “Insert > Emoji” in the menu bar to open the emoji browser.
 * Form teams from the ideas generated in the steps above!
-Add them to the “Hack teams” section of the doc below.
+Add your objectives to the “Hack teams” section of the doc below.
 * Create breakout rooms.